GitBook’s quick find palette lets you search for content across all your organizations, and jump between them fast.

-All member roles can use quick find, but members will only be able to search the content they have permission to access.
+All member roles can use the quick find, but members will only be able to search the internal content they have permission to access.

-Results of the space you're in are displayed first, followed by results from other spaces from the organization you're currently editing in, as well as other organizations you are a member of.
+Results from the space you’re currently in appear at the top, followed by results from other spaces from the organization you’re currently working in — as well as other organizations you are a member of.

-When you select a search result from an organization, you will switch to browsing that organization.
+When you select a search result from an organization, you’ll switch to browsing that organization.
 To go back, use quick find to select a document in the organization you were in before, or use the organization switcher in the sidebar.

-Quick find is compliant with your team permission settings, meaning that users will only be able to search the content they have permission to access.
+Quick find is compliant with your team’s permission settings, meaning that users will only be able to search the content they have permission to access.

 Please note: Multiple space search is not available when viewing a published GitBook space via its public URL.
 It’s only available to logged-in members of a GitBook organization while they view the space in the GitBook app, based on their permission settings.
 External visitors of a public space can only search that space.

 We index your content by grouping it into sections.
-Sections are headings (H1, H2, or H3) with the content that follows it.
+Sections are denoted using H1, H2 or H3 Headings, with the content that follows them forming part a section.